brunels-network/kiosk/kiosk/configure_pi.md

 Reboot your Pi.
 It should (hopefully) start in kiosk mode.

+## Accessing the kiosk

+You can access a login terminal by pressing `CTRL+ALT+F2` when in kiosk mode.
+Log in using the username (`pi`) and password (`whatever you set`).
+If you need to make any changes, you can disable the kiosk mode by commenting out the `xinit` line in your `.bashrc` and using `sudo raspi-config` to switch back to an auto-login desktop login.

 ## Securing the kiosk

 This will be a standalone kiosk.
 To keep it secure we need to disable